Visitors

 Visitor policy

 All visitors to NDCN (senior academics, researchers, etc...) must be put forward by a member of the department (the sponsor) and their visit must be approved by the Head of Department in advance of their visit.
-Ideally, the request should come to HR at least eight weeks in advance of the start of the visit.
+The request should come to HR at least eight weeks in advance of the start of the visit.

 NB: All PIs and Line Managers must be aware that visitors to the UK who wish to participate in any activities in the University must hold an appropriate visa.
 Visitors holding a general 'tourist' visa are not allowed to participate in any activities in the University whatsoever.